calmh/smartos-platform-upgrade/README.md

 Usage
 -----

 Run the script.
 It'll find the USB stick, download the latest platform from Joyent, do the upgrade and report its status.
 The download and update platform stages will probably take a few minutes each.
+Kernel and boot archive checksums are verified to make sure the files can be read correctly from the USB stick.

 ```
 [root@00-25-90-7d-03-8b ~]# platform-upgrade
 Checking current boot device... detected /dev/dsk/c0t0d0p1, mounted, OK
 Downloading latest platform...
 OK
 Verifying checksum...
 OK
-Extracting platform...
+Extracting latest platform...
 OK
 Updating platform on boot device...
 OK
-Activating new platform on boot device...
+Remounting boot device...
 OK
+Verifying kernel checksum on boot device...
+OK
+Verifying boot_archive checksum on boot device...
+OK
+Activating new platform on /dev/dsk/c0t0d0p1...
+OK

 Boot device upgraded.
 To do:

- 1) Sanity check the contents of /tmp/tmp.KCaawL/usb
+ 1) Sanity check the contents of /tmp/tmp.Tsas6L/usb
  2) umount /dev/dsk/c0t0d0p1
  3) reboot
 [root@00-25-90-7d-03-8b ~]#